mako-framework/docs/05_databases_nosql/01_redis.md

 }, ['message', 'subscribe', 'pong']);
 ```

+You can stop subscribing at any time by returning `false` from the subscriber closure.

 The message passed to the subscriber is an instance of the `Message` object.
 It implements the `__toString` method so you can treat it like a string but there are also a set of methods available if you want to access some additional information about the message.

 | Method       | Description                                     |